“Elegance and History: Exploring Bruges’ Museums for Discerning Connoisseurs”

 How To Experience the Belfry of Bruges ?

-You’ve heard about the Belfry of Bruges.
+You’ve heard about the five-hundred-year-old-Belfry of Bruges.
 If you’re not a history expert, what do you need to know about this famous landmark?
-We’ll do you what you need to know to appreciate this five-hundred-year-old-century destination and what to see nearby.

 Why Is The Belfry of Bruges Famous?

-Unlike other medieval buildings, you can also listen to Belfry.
-How?
+Unlike other medieval buildings, you can also listen to the Belfry.
 The Belfry has 47 bells, and many of them are rung throughout the day.

 For an up-close and personal experience of the Belfry, put on your comfortable walking shoes.
 By climbing the structure’s 300 winding steps, you will have an excellent view of the city.